Home » Bee Farm Blog » Beekeeping » Managing Beehives » Fix Laying Workers in a Beehive

 Why Laying Workers Develop

-Pheromones are chemical messengers used for communication among honey bees.
-Think of them as external hormones.
+Honey bee pheromones are chemical messengers used for communication within the hive – think of them as external hormones.
 They relay messages to colony members about the status of the hive.

 When no bee brood is developing in the hive, things start to change.
-This lack of worker brood pheromones and to a lesser extent queen pheromones triggers changes in the colony.
+This lack of worker brood pheromones and to a lesser extent an absence of queen pheromones triggers changes in the colony.

 • no worker brood